-- The PTO is disengaged. - The motion control levers are in the brake position.
+- The PTO is disengaged. - The motion control levers are in the brake position. ٠

-The safety interlock system also is designed to stop the engine when the control levers are out of the brake position and you rise from the seat when the PTO is engaged.
+The safety interlock system also is designed to stop the engine when the control levers out of brake position and you rise from the seat when the PTO is engaged.